learn-co-curriculum/cssi-4.5-python-conditional-statements/README.md

 <img src= "images/boolean_table.png">

 #Else and Elif conditional statements
 There are a few other conditional statements that work together with if.
-For example, you often want to do something if the condition failed, too:
+For example, you often want to do something if the condition failed:
 ```
 yourAnimal = input('What is your favorite animal? ')
 myAnimal = "dog"